 Every day of the year, in the rainy season (December to February) even multiple times a day, gardeners clean the beaches here.
 As divers, we pick up trash every dive every day, but there are designated trash picking dives needed now to collect what is accumulating on the house reef and elsewhere.
 But end-of-pipe solutions, like cleaning up the plastic that’s washed onto our reefs, are not going to be enough.
 We need real change, tackling plastic before it actually turns into (marine) waste.

 Community solutions combined with legislation to reduce plastic waste

-Also, Indonesia wants to work on both ends: legislation to reduce plastic in production as well as changing the use of plastic products from the users.
-The central government’s role is guidance and a series of programs (like early childhood education, cooperation with other ASEAN countries).
+Also, Indonesia wants to work on both ends: legislation to reduce plastic in production as well as changing the use of plastic products by the users.
+The central government’s role is guidance and a series of programs (like early childhood education and cooperation with other ASEAN countries).
 Local administrations have to draft their own regulations.
 Fingers crossed!